 Hemoptysis is the most common presentation, as well as a complication of pulmonary aspergilloma.
 It can turn into a massive fatal hemorrhage in 30% of patients.

-Chronic mycetoma can induce inflammation in surrounding parenchyma, thus developing a variable extent of pulmonary fibrosis.
+Chronic mycetoma can induce inflammation in the surrounding parenchyma, thus developing a variable extent of pulmonary fibrosis.

 Among extrapulmonary manifestations, CNS aspergilloma can be dreadful in its varied presentations as intracerebral abscess, meningitis, intra-aortic thrombosis, and mycotic aneurysm and even subarachnoid hemorrhage.